Understanding interest

 Signatures

-For PLOI elections in respect of amounts that became owing after March 18, 2019, where the CRIC is controlled by a group of persons and if one of the group has been designated to sign the election on behalf of the other persons in the group, a letter of authorization must be attached to the election.
+For PLOI elections in respect of amounts that became owing after March 18, 2019, where the CRIC is controlled by a group of parents and if one of the parents has been designated to sign the election on behalf of the other persons in the group, a letter of authorization must be attached to the election.
 Failure to provide adequate signatures by the relevant parties invalidates the election.

 Forms and publications